ray-project/ray/doc/source/cluster/kubernetes.rst

 .. code-block:: yaml

-  $ kubectl create -f ray/doc/kubernetes/job-example.yaml
+  $ kubectl -n ray create -f ray/doc/kubernetes/job-example.yaml

 The program executed by the Job waits for three Ray nodes to connect and then tests object transfer between the nodes.
 Note that the program uses the environment variables